-The Museums of Port Isabel and the Laguna Madre Museum Foundation are proud to present “Telling Our Stories” the 2011 series on Thursday May 26, inside the Treasures of the Gulf Museum, 317 E. Railroad Ave. at 6:30 p.m.
-This month’s topic will be “The Whyless Building” by guest speaker Mr. Rudy Garcia.
+The Museums of Port Isabel and the Laguna Madre Museum Foundation are proud to present its “Telling Our Stories” Series of 2011 on Thursday, July 28, at the Treasures of the Gulf Museum, 317 East Railroad Avenue at 6:30pm.
+This month’s topic will be on “The Turtle Lady Legacy”.

-Please join us as we learn about some of Port Isabel’s forgotten history.
-All locals and visitors are welcome to attend this free presentation.
-Complimentary drinks and hors d’oeuvres will be available.
+Please join us as we learn about “The Turtle Lady Legacy”.
+All locals and visitors are welcomed to attend this free presentation.
+Complimentary drinks and hors d’oeuvres will be provided.

-For more information on telling our stories or to help sponsor an event, contact Jeannie Marie A. Flores at 956-943-7602 or visit www.portisabelmuseums.com you may also send an email to firstname.lastname@example.org.
+For more information on Telling Our Stories or to help sponsor an event, contact Jeannie Marie A. Flores at (956) 943-7602 or visit www.portisabelmuseums.com or you may also send an email to firstname.lastname@example.org.